platformatic/watt-extra/README.md

 ### Standalone Mode

-WattPro can run without connecting to an Infrastructure Control Center (ICC).
+Watt-Extra can run without connecting to an Infrastructure Control Center (ICC).
 When `PLT_ICC_URL` is not set:

 - No ICC connection attempts are made
 - All ICC-dependent plugins (alerts, compliance, metadata, scheduler) skip their operations